dart-lang/site-www/src/dart-2.0.md

 **A quick summary of the gnarly details:**
-Dart 2.0 continues to support [type inference](/guides/language/sound-dart#type-inference) and, where possible, infers a type.
+Dart 2.0 continues to support [type inference](/guides/language/sound-dart#type-inference) and, in many cases, infers a type.
 For example, the following continues to be valid code in Dart 2.0:

 <pre>
-var i = 1;
+var i = 1;   // i is inferred to be int

 dynamic x = 1;
 x = "Hello";